Understanding the Limits of Insight in Therapy

 - Feb 22

-You know where the anxiety comes from.
+You know where your anxiety comes from.
 You can trace the patterns back to their origins.
-You understand how your childhood experiences shaped the way you relate to others, to yourself, to the world.
+You understand how your childhood experiences shaped the way you relate to others, yourself, and the world.
 You're not in denial.
 You're not avoiding the work.
 You genuinely want things to be different.

 If this sounds familiar, you're not alone — and you're not failing at therapy.
 You may simply have reached the limit of what insight alone can do.